What Is 'Friction Loss' | Water Garden Ltd - FAQ

 Here at Water Garden, we offer the following:

-• High-quality, smooth bore flexible hose to ensure longevity and minimize losses.
+• High-quality, smooth bore flexible hose to ensure longevity and minimise losses.

 • Special charts that allow us to calculate and account for flow losses.